huggingface/optimum-habana/README.md

 ### Documentation

-Check out [the documentation of Optimum for Intel:registered: Gaudi:registered: accelerator](https://huggingface.co/docs/optimum/habana/index) for more advanced usage.
+Check out [the documentation of Optimum for Intel® Gaudi® accelerator](https://huggingface.co/docs/optimum/habana/index) for more advanced usage.

 ## Validated Models

-The following model architectures, tasks and device distributions have been validated for 🤗 Optimum for Intel:registered: Gaudi:registered: accelerator:
+The following model architectures, tasks and device distributions have been validated for 🤗 Optimum for Intel® Gaudi® accelerator:

 > In the tables below, :heavy_check_mark: means single-card, multi-card and DeepSpeed have all been validated.